mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

       break;
     }
     case 'response.audio_transcript.done':
-      // Delay logging as the event may fire before the response setTimeout(() => logMessage(`🤖: ${event.transcript}`), 100);
+      // Output voice text.
+It can be fired before the user's voice, so display it with a delay setTimeout(() => logMessage(`🤖: ${event.transcript}`), 100);
       break;
     case 'conversation.item.input_audio_transcription.completed':